 Specifications for accessible documents

 Be able to describe what makes a document accessible for you.
 Is there a specific print size you need?
 A special paper color or size?
 Do documents need to contain image descriptions when printed?
 Does it need to be a certain file type?
-Here are my high school accommodations for print materials.
-Learn how to create accessible documents in Microsoft Word here.

 I almost always sit in the front row in my various classrooms.
 Because I have photosensitivity, I also request that my teachers check for flickering lights or similar issues, though this was not an official accommodation on my IEP at the time.
-Read more about preferential seating here, and photosensitivity in the classroom here.

 I’ve had to fill out a large amount of forms for testing accommodations.
 State standardized tests, SATs, AP exams, ACTs, classroom tests- you name it, I’ve probably filled out a form related to it before.
 This is fairly easy for me, because I know exactly what accommodations I need and how to request them.
-Read my post on testing accommodations here.

 For safety reasons, I sit out for class volleyball and similar activities.
 However, when it comes to playing board games or similar activities, I have a partner, usually one of my friends.
 I make sure that teachers know I have certain adaptations or modifications for activities so that I am able to be included.

-How to self-advocate
+Know how to self-advocate

 I put this in every post I write about IEPs because it is just that important.
 Your case manager is not always going to be around, and school is not forever.
 Learning to self advocate now will help when you transition into post-secondary education, and ultimately into the workplace.
-Read more about self advocacy here.

 I encourage all students to be informed about their educational services and be able to advocate for them when necessary.
-For more on receiving disability accommodations in college, read this.